X-Niter/ModForge/modforge-intellij-plugin/README.md

 # ModForge IntelliJ Plugin

+> **IMPORTANT UPDATE**: This plugin has been completely updated for compatibility with IntelliJ IDEA 2025.1 (Build #IC-251.23774.435) and Java 21.
+If you're using an older version of IntelliJ IDEA, please use an older version of this plugin.
+See [INTELLIJ_2025_COMPATIBILITY.md](INTELLIJ_2025_COMPATIBILITY.md) for details.

 ## Overview

 ModForge IntelliJ Plugin is an AI-powered assistant for Minecraft mod development.
 The plugin integrates with the IntelliJ IDEA development environment to provide intelligent code generation, error detection and fixing, and continuous development capabilities.